Demographics of California: Middle Eastern Americans

+California has the largest populations of Arab-Americans, Iranian Americans, and Armenian-Americans in the US, with these groups collectively numbering over 1 million in the state.

 Little Arabia is an ethnic enclave in Orange County, California, the center for Orange County's Arab Americans, who number more than 24,000 (as of 2000).
 It is sometimes referred to as "Little Gaza" which was a play on the original designation of this area as the "Garza Island."
 Little Arabia grew significantly in the 1990s with the arrival of immigrants from the Middle East, and is the home to thousands of Arab Americans predominantly hailing from Egypt, Syria, Palestine, and Yemen.

 More than 500,000 Iranian Americans live throughout Southern California, including about 20% of the population of Beverly Hills.
-Iranian American communities also flourish in the San Fernando Valley, Orange County, San Diego and the San Joaquin Valley.
+Iranian American communities also flourish in the San Fernando Valley, Orange County, San Diego, and the San Joaquin Valley.
 The majority of Iranian Americans immigrated after the Pahlavi dynasty was overthrown in 1979.

-California is also home to many Armenian Americans; the highest concentration of Americans of Armenian descent is in the Greater Los Angeles area, where 166,498 people have identified themselves as Armenian to the 2000 Census, comprising over 40% of the 385,488 people who identified Armenian origins in the US at the time.
+California is also home to many Armenian Americans; the highest concentration of Americans of Armenian descent is in Greater Los Angeles, where 166,498 people have identified themselves as Armenian in the 2000 US census, comprising over 40% of the 385,488 people who identified Armenian origins in the US at the time.
 Many of these live in Glendale north of Los Angeles, as well as a large community in Fresno.
 The size of the Armenian American population is disputed, however.
-According to a 1988 news article, California had about 500,000 ethnic Armenians with over half of them living in the Greater Los Angeles area.
+According to a 1988 news article, California had about 500,000 ethnic Armenians with over half of them living in Greater Los Angeles.